felixvanoost/jekyll-kroki/README.md

 ![sample-diagram](https://github.com/felixvanoost/jekyll-kroki/assets/10233016/244d2ec4-b09b-4a5f-8164-3851574c3dd2)

-The site remains truly static as the images are directly embedded in the HTML files that Jekyll serves.
+The site remains truly static as the images are directly embedded in the HTML files served by Jekyll.
 Jekyll only depends on the Kroki server (which can also be run locally) during the build stage, and all of the client-side processing that is normally used to render diagrams into images is eliminated.

+### Advantages

+#### Consistent syntax
-`jekyll-kroki` uses the same Markdown fenced code syntax as the [GitLab Kroki integration](https://docs.gitlab.com/ee/administration/integration/kroki.html), allowing diagram descriptions in Markdown files to be displayed seamlessly as images in both the GitLab UI and on GitLab Pages sites generated using Jekyll.
+Instead of using Liquid tags, `jekyll-kroki` leverages the same Markdown fenced code block syntax used by both [GitLab](https://docs.gitlab.com/ee/user/markdown.html#diagrams-and-flowcharts) and [GitHub](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams) to display diagrams.
+Besides being more consistent, this means that diagram descriptions in Markdown files can be displayed consistently as images across the GitLab/GitHub UI and on GitLab/GitHub Pages sites generated using Jekyll.
+GitLab currently supports Mermaid and PlantUML, while GitHub only supports Mermaid.

+#### Seamless GitLab integration
+Self-managed GitLab instances can additionally enable the [Kroki integration](https://docs.gitlab.com/ee/administration/integration/kroki.html), which adds support for all the same diagram scripting languages used by `jekyll-kroki`.
+Furthermore, by pointing both GitLab and `jekyll-kroki` to the same Kroki instance, you can guarantee that diagrams are generated using identical versions of the diagram libraries.

+#### Speed
+The server-side nature of Kroki means that you don't have to deal with installing or updating any diagram library dependencies on your machine.
+Jekyll sites that are generated in CI/CD pipelines will thus build faster.

+#### Flexibility
+Kroki is available either as a free service or self-hosted using Docker.
+Organisations that frequently build large Jekyll sites with many diagrams or want maximum control over their data have the option of running their own Kroki instance to provide consistency and use compute resources efficiently.

 ### Configuration
 You can specify the URL of the Kroki instance to use in the Jekyll `_config.yml` file:

 ```yaml